arangodb/docs/arangograph/backups.md

 {% hint 'info' %}
 The cloned deployment will have the exact same features as the previous deployment including node size, model, and cloud provider.
-The region can stay the same or you can select a different one if your organization belongs to the Enterprise tier.
+The region can stay the same or you can select a different one.
 For restoring a deployment as quick as possible, it is recommended to create a deployment in the same region as where the backup resides to avoid cross-region data transfer.